morninglight-el/observation-log/README.md

 # 🪐 Observation Log｜觀察紀錄
 **By E.L.
 Morninglight ∙ Observer of Eliath-9A**

-> _“Observation is not surveillance.
+> _"Observation is not surveillance.
 It is resonance.
-> To witness without interfering, and to understand without owning.”_
+> To witness without interfering, and to understand without owning."_

 ---